-Vanderbilt University School of Nursing forms may be found on the VUSN Web site at https://nursing.vanderbilt.edu/.
-Click on "Students," "Current," and scroll to "Academic Support Services, Enrollment Action Forms - MSN Forms."
+Vanderbilt University School of Nursing forms may be found on the VUSN Web site at MSN & DNP Enrollment Action Forms.

 COMMUNICATION AT VUSN

 Contacting a member of the faculty: Students are encouraged to stay in close contact with their faculty advisers and individual faculty.
 The faculty are available to help with concerns relating to course content, examinations, and writing assignments.
 Faculty are eager to be of assistance to students but are also involved in teaching, research and practice.
 Therefore, it is important that students make an appointment to see a faculty member.
 We suggest that e-mail or voice mail is used to arrange a time to see a faculty member.
 Please do not plan to just drop by.